-To test the influence of network loading and unloading process on the development of excess 8 delays, we derive from the data an indicator variable L that equals one if the network is loading 9 and zero otherwise.
-We assume that the network is in a loading state when the difference in 10 density of two consecutive intervals is positive, after applying a three-interval moving average on 11 the density to reduce the noise in the data.
-We then estimated a linear regression to analyze the 12 effect of density k and slope L on excess delays γ .
-We estimate the linear model as given in Eqn.
-13 1, where β_0 , β_k and β_L are parameters to be estimated using ordinary least squares. ε represents 14 the error terms that are assumed to be normally distributed.
-15
+To test the influence of the network loading and unloading process on the development of excess delays, we derive from the data an indicator variable L that equals 1 if the network is loading and 0 otherwise.
+We assume that the network is in a loading state when the difference in density of two consecutive intervals is positive, after applying a three-interval moving average on the density to reduce the noise in the data.
+We then estimate a linear regression to analyze the effect of density k and slope L on excess delays $\gamma$ .
+We estimate the linear model as given in Equation 1, where $\beta_0$ , $\beta_k$ and $\beta_L$ are parameters to be estimated using ordinary least squares, and $\varepsilon$ represents the error terms that are assumed to be normally distributed.